royertiago/INE5426/system_overview.md

 and what is intended for the semantical analysis (that is still not fully implemented).

-Other information about the system can be found at concepts.md, naming\_conventions.txt and mangling.md.
+Other information about the system can be found at concepts.md and naming\_conventions.txt.